 Violation of Pretrial Release in a Domestic Violence Case

-An allegation that you violated a condition of your pre-trial release in a domestic violence case can lead to a new criminal charge being filed against you.
+If you violate your pre-trial release in a domestic violence case, then a new criminal charge being filed against you.

 Additionally, for the domestic violence case that was pending against you when you got arrested for violating pretrial release, the court can revoke your bond on that case.
 If the court revokes your bond, then you will likely be held with “no bond” until that case is resolved or your attorney files an emergency bond motion to ask for your release.

 For all of these reasons, if you were charged with a violation of your pretrial release under Florida Statute Section 741.29(6), then contact an experienced criminal defense attorney at Sammis Law Firm.

 Attorney for Pretrial Release Violations in Florida

 If you were arrested for violating the terms of your pretrial release in a domestic violence case by having prohibited contact with the alleged victim while the case was pending, then contact an experienced attorney.

 Having contact with the alleged victim is one of the most serious ways to violate the pre-trial release, even if the alleged victim wanted the contact.